James Longstreet: Tennessee

 Burnside settled into entrenchments around the city, which Longstreet besieged.
-Longstreet soon learned that Bragg had been defeated at Chattanooga on November 25 and that Major General William Tecumseh Sherman's men were marching to relieve Burnside.
+Longstreet learned that Bragg had been defeated at Chattanooga on November 25 and that Major General William Tecumseh Sherman's men were marching to relieve Burnside.
 He decided to risk a frontal attack on Union entrenchments before they arrived.
 On November 29, he sent his troops forward at the Battle of Fort Sanders.
-The attack was repulsed, and Longstreet was forced to retreat.
-When Bragg was defeated by Grant, Longstreet was ordered to join forces with the Army of Tennessee in northern Georgia.
+Union soldiers repulsed the attack, and Longstreet was forced to retreat.
+When Grant defeated Bragg, Longstreet was ordered to join forces with the Army of Tennessee in northern Georgia.
 He demurred and began to move back to Virginia, soon pursued by Sherman.
-Longstreet defeated federal troops in an engagement at Bean's Station on December 14 before the armies went into winter quarters.
+Longstreet defeated federal troops in an engagement at Bean's Station on December 14.
 The greatest effect of the campaign was to deprive Bragg of troops he sorely needed in Chattanooga.
 Longstreet's second independent command (after Suffolk) was a failure and his self-confidence was damaged.
 He reacted to the failure of the campaign by blaming others.
 He relieved Lafayette McLaws from command and requested the court-martial of Robertson and Law.
 He also submitted a letter of resignation to Adjutant General Samuel Cooper on December 30, 1863, but his request to be relieved was denied.
-Bragg, meanwhile, was relieved from command and replaced by Joseph Johnston on December 27.
+Bragg was relieved from command and replaced by Joseph Johnston on December 27.

-The sufferings of the Confederate troops continued into the winter.
-Longstreet established his headquarters in Rogersville.
+Longstreet established winter quarters in Russellville and Morristown.
 He attempted to keep communications open with Lee's army in Virginia, but Federal cavalry Brigadier General William W. Averell's raids destroyed the railroads, isolating him and forcing him to rely only on Eastern Tennessee for supplies.
 Longstreet's corps suffered through a severe winter in Eastern Tennessee with inadequate shelter and provisions.
 More than half of the men were without shoes.
-Writing to Georgia's Quartermaster General, Ira Roe Foster on January 24, 1864, Longstreet noted: "There are five Georgia Brigades in this Army – Wofford's, G.T.
-Anderson's, Bryan's, Benning's, and Crews' cavalry brigade.
-They are all alike in excessive need of shoes, clothing of all kinds, and blankets.
+Writing to Georgia's Quartermaster General Ira Roe Foster on January 24, 1864, Longstreet noted: "There are five Georgia Brigades in this Army ... all alike in excessive need of shoes, clothing of all kinds, and blankets.
 All that you can send will be thankfully received."

 In February 1864, the lines of communication were repaired.
-Once the weather warmed, Longstreet's men marched north and returned to the Army of Northern Virginia at Gordonsville.
+Once the weather warmed, Longstreet's men marched north to the Army of Northern Virginia at Gordonsville.